-	- We are increasing a wide range of social problems: resource conflicts and wars; refugee migration; overcrowding and traffic congestion; dilution of representative democracy; increasing bureaucratic complexity and loss of personal freedoms; higher food, energy, and housing costs; and rising youth unemployment...that continue to worsen as our numbers increase by more than 70 million people every year.
+- We are increasing a wide range of social problems: resource conflicts and wars; refugee migration; overcrowding and traffic congestion; dilution of representative democracy; increasing bureaucratic complexity and loss of personal freedoms; higher food, energy, and housing costs; and rising youth unemployment...that continue to worsen as our numbers increase by more than 80 million people every year.

-- Based on data from the Global Footprint Network, the Earth can generate renewable resources and absorb humanity's wastes for only about 2 billion people at an average European's level of consumption.
+- Based on data from the Global Footprint Network, the Earth can generate renewable resources and absorb humanity's wastes for only about 2 to 3 billion people at an average European's level of consumption.
 It is important to understand that this analysis omits two tremendously important factors.
 It does not factor in the alarming depletion of all the non-renewable resources such as fossil fuels, metals, and minerals that make industrial civilization possible.
 Second, the footprint calculation does not set aside significant habitat for other species.

 - World Wildlife Fund.
-"Living Planet Report 2014".
-Accessed October, 2015. wwf.panda.org/about_our_earth/all_publications/living_planet_report/.
+Living Planet Report 2020.
+Accessed September, 2020. livingplanet.panda.org/en-us/.

 - UN Report to General Assembly, October 21, 2010.
 Accessed September 2015. un.org/press/en/2010/gashc3985.doc.htm.

 - Tom Gleeson, Yoshihide Wada, Marc F.P.
 Bierkins, Ludovicus P.H. van Beek.
 "Water Balance of Global Aquifers Revealed by Groundwater Footprint".
 Nature 488, (2012): 197-200.
 Accessed October 2015. nature.com/nature/journal/v488/n7410/full/nature11295.html.

-6 - FAO.
-2012.
-The State of World Fisheries and Aquaculture 2012.
-Rome.
-209 pp. Accessed October, 2015. fao.org/docrep/016/i2727e.pdf.
+- UN FAO.
+The State of World Fisheries and Aquaculture 2020.
+Accessed January, 2021. doi.org/10.4060/ca9229en.